top of page

 • Experiencing burnout, especially as a caregiver, healer, creative, or highly sensitive person

-Together, we use the arts not as a way to escape, but as a way to come home — to your body, your inner knowing, and the life that wants to move through you.
+Together, we engage Somatic Therapy as a way to come home — to your body, your inner knowing, and the safety and calm that is innately present within you.

 Have More Questions?